World Cup

 Fact checker Marcus Webb

-Iran's technical edge and control of possession should be enough to navigate a cautious World Cup opener against a disciplined New Zealand side.
+Iran's technical edge and control of possession should be enough to navigate a cautious World Cup opener, with the 1.90 price reflecting stable market confidence.

 World Cup openers rarely deliver fireworks, and this Group stage clash at SoFi Stadium should be no exception.
 Iran and New Zealand meet in Round 1 with both sides prioritising caution, structure, and avoiding early mistakes that shift group momentum.
-The odds reflect Iran's technical edge and slight superiority in possession, but New Zealand's compact defensive organisation and discipline in tournament football means this won't be comfortable.
+The odds reflect Iran's technical edge and slight superiority in possession, with the 1.90 price remaining broadly stable heading into kickoff.
+New Zealand's compact defensive organisation and discipline in tournament football means this won't be comfortable, but the market direction feels right.
 I'm leaning towards a narrow Iran win in a low-scoring affair, with both teams more focused on not losing than chasing glory.
 Keep reading to see where the edges sit.

 I'll start with what the odds already suggest: Iran should win this.
 They're the more technically accomplished side, they control possession better, and they have the players to create chances through patient build-up.
-The 1.93 price on Iran reflects all of that, and I'm not here to argue with the broad direction.
+The 1.90 price on Iran reflects all of that, and the market has remained stable in the lead-up to kickoff, suggesting no late surprises in team selection or form.
 What I want to figure out is whether that price leaves room once you factor in the specific context of a World Cup opener, New Zealand's defensive record in tournament football, and the likelihood that both teams approach this with extreme caution.

 Iran's strength lies in their ability to dictate tempo and keep the ball for sustained periods.
 They're patient, structured, and capable of breaking down deep blocks through combination play in the final third.
 The challenge is that New Zealand will be expecting exactly that approach.
 The All Whites have built their tournament success on defensive discipline, organisation, and the ability to frustrate technically superior opponents.
 They'll sit deep, deny space in behind, and force Iran to create from static positions rather than transition.
 That's an awkward matchup for Iran, who have historically struggled to turn territorial dominance into multiple goals in major tournaments.

 The other factor that frames this match is the nature of World Cup openers.
 Teams prioritise not losing over winning, especially in tight groups where goal difference and points against direct rivals matter.
 Both Iran and New Zealand will be acutely aware that one bad mistake can define their entire campaign, and that mindset tends to produce cagey, low-scoring contests.
+The market pricing on both teams to score and the under 2.5 goals line has held firm, which tells you the odds compilers see the same thing: limited ambition, narrow margins, and a match settled by one moment of quality or one defensive error rather than a free-flowing goal fest.
 I expect Iran to have more of the ball and create the better chances, but I also expect New Zealand to defend in numbers, stay compact, and make it difficult for Iran to find the killer pass or the clean shot.
 A narrow 1-0 or 2-0 win for Iran feels about right-enough to take the points, not enough to relax.

 Iran